 For additional information about the 20th Air-Sea Interaction Conference please contact one of the following program co-chairs: Larry O’Neill (Conference Lead Organizer: Oregon State University; email@example.com), David Richter (Conference Co-organizer and Student Competition Organizer: University of Notre Dame; David.Richter.firstname.lastname@example.org), and Justin Small, (Conference Co-organizer and Air-Sea Chair, NCAR; email@example.com).

-There are several opportunities for students at the Joint 21st AMS Satellite Meteorology, Oceanography and Climatology (SatMOC) Conference, and 20th Conference on Air-Sea Interaction.
-Please click here for details.
+There were several opportunities for students at the Joint 21st AMS Satellite Meteorology, Oceanography and Climatology (SatMOC) Conference, and 20th Conference on Air-Sea Interaction.